goncharovastacy/CurrentWeather/README.md

 # Current Weather

 <p>It’s a simple weather app.
-Just enter a city name and get a current forecast. <br>
+You need to enter a city name and you will get a current forecast. <br>
-The app uses https://www.weatherapi.com/. </p>
+The app uses https://www.weatherapi.com/ API. </p>

 ## Result: